 Post-acquisition I spent several months as the Product Manager for the Real-Time (chat, video, etc) team, developing the roadmap and getting buy-in from the execs.
 In February 2013 I switched to the corp dev team.
 There, I helped with M&A, partnerships, and long-term strategy.
 In September 2013, I left Jive to return to the startup world.

 Before joining my next venture, I consulted, designed games, and worked on side projects.
-I'm most proud of designing the storytelling game Plotypus and making Democracy.io which empowers citizens to write to their legislators.
+I'm particularly proud of making Democracy.io which empowers citizens to write to their legislators.